Gerbs2193/pands-project/README.md

 This Iris Dataset Analysis project attempts to explore and gain insights into the relationships between various attributes of Iris flowers.
 The dataset consists of measurements of sepal length, sepal width, petal length, and petal width for 150 Iris flowers.
 Along with the attribute measurements, each flower is classified into one of three species: setosa, versicolor, or virginica.

 The primary objective of this project is to analyse the dataset using statistical and data visualization techniques, without relying on complex machine learning algorithms.
-By leveraging the power of Python programming language and popular libraries like Pandas, Matplotlib, and Seaborn - I aim to uncover patterns and insights within the dataset in a beginner-friendly manner.
+By leveraging the power of Python programming language and popular libraries like Pandas, Matplotlib and Seaborn - I aim to uncover patterns and insights within the dataset in a beginner-friendly manner.

 ## Target-Audience